Kamal-Saltani-Datascience/Portfolio/Risk, Uncertainty, and Probability Distribution/readme.md

 * Results are shown on Code_1.py
 ## Example_2:  Applying ECDF
-Create a non-normally distributed dataset by combining two normal distributions to form a bimodal distribution and then calculate and plot the Empirical Cumulative Distribution Function (ECDF)

-* Results are shown on code_2.py
+Create a non-normally distributed dataset by combining two normal distributions to form a bimodal distribution.
+After generating the dataset, calculate and plot the Empirical Cumulative Distribution Function (ECDF).
+This process involves merging data points from two distinct normal distributions, ensuring that the resulting dataset exhibits two peaks characteristic of a bimodal distribution.
+Subsequently, the ECDF will be used to visualize the cumulative probabilities associated with the dataset, providing a comprehensive view of its distributional properties.
+Additionally, calculate the statistics of the ECDF to find new probability values, which will help in understanding the distribution's behavior and in making informed decisions based on the dataset* Results are shown on code_2.py